Artist Interviews

 Dear TimeLine, What Does Voting Mean To You?

 In honor of this year’s presidential election, we reached out to TimeLine company, associate artists, board, and staff to ask about their views on voting.
 We asked them three questions: What was your first memory involving voting?
-What can you remember about the first time you voted?
-What does voting mean to you?
-Across generations and over many elections, experiences differed but the bottom line remained the same: we believe that voting is a piece ...
+What can you remember about the first time ...

 Read More >